|Go to verse:|

 |Mar 4:20||- (top)|

 “hidden.”
-“Hidden” has the same root word as “hidden away” later in the verse.
+“Hidden” has the same root word as “concealed” later in the verse.

 “Anyone who has ears to hear had better listen!”
 This is the same Greek phrase as occurs in Mark 4:9 (see commentary on Mark 4:9), and almost the same Greek phrase as occurs in Matthew 11:15.
 For an explanation of the exclamation, see the commentary on Matthew 11:15.
 Jesus emphasized his teaching that everything we do will be disclosed on Judgment day with this solemn command and warning.(top)